ralphgebran/greenchempanion/README.md

 ```

 ## 🌐 Streamlit Applet
-In the `src/greenchempanion/` folder of the repository, the `app.py` is present, containing the interactive applet.
+In the `src/greenchempanion/` folder of the repository, the `app.py` file is present, containing the interactive applet.

-Make sure your terminal is located in the `src` folder
+Make sure your terminal is on the `greenchempanion` folder
 ```
 cd "YourRepoLocation"/src/greenchempanion
 ```